datastax/dsbulk/changelog/README.md

 - [improvement] DAT-116: Log errors to stderr, not stdout.
 - [bug] DAT-114: 'Reads' timer metrics should report correct latencies.
 - [improvement] DAT-46: Provide a way to configure driver policies.
+- [new feature] DAT-125: Report last successfully ingested lines in case of load failure.